-- The Supply System is an essential public facility and remains under the control of Thames Water; - Thames Water is therefore responsible for all aspects of Supply System operation, management and maintenance; - The Supply System must be operated in such a way as to preserve system safety and security for customers and the general public; - Supply System capacity must be developed and maintained to meet reasonable needs and to avoid deterioration; - Thames Water has a duty to facilitate Supply System access and the provision of Wholesale supplies; - Thames Water sets the terms and conditions for Supply System access based on technical evaluation; - Holders of a Wholesale Authorisation input real water, sufficient to balance supply and demand by their customer(s).
+- The Supply System is crucial to the ongoing provision of services to our customers and remains under the control of Thames Water: - Thames Water is therefore responsible for all aspects of Supply System operation, management and maintenance; - The Supply System must be operated in such a way as to preserve system safety and security for customers and the general public; - Supply System capacity must be developed and maintained to meet reasonable needs and to avoid deterioration; - Thames Water has a duty to facilitate Supply System access and the provision of Wholesale supplies; - Thames Water sets the terms and conditions for Supply System access based on technical evaluation: - Holders of a Wholesale Authorisation input real water, sufficient to balance supply and demand by their customer(s).
 Water will be supplied to the water supply zone in which the Licensee's customer is located; - Thames Water has an "Interim Duty to Supply" the customer in the event that a Licensee is unable to meet its supply obligations; - Thames Water may provide a "Back Up Supplies" facility for the Licensee.
-The cost to provide this facility will be reflected in the Access Price levied; - Thames Water will decide all applications without undue discrimination and without compromising the safety and effectiveness of the Supply System;

-• As allowed in the legislation and guidance, Thames Water will facilitate Supply System access and use and will charge Licensees in accordance with section 66E (3 WIA91 and guidance issued by Ofwat.
+The cost to provide this facility will be reflected in the Access Price levied; - Thames Water will decide all applications without undue discrimination or undue preference and without compromising the safety and effectiveness of the Supply System; - As allowed in the legislation and guidance, Thames Water will facilitate Supply System access and use and will charge Licensees in accordance with section 66E(3) WIA91 and guidance issued by Ofwat.